truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 }
 ```
 ###_pos_ ![Property][prop]
 A property that contains the position of the Interaction Object relative to its Webble (in pixels).
-(In 99.99% of the cases this is completelly auto adjusted by the Webble, but it is available to enforce if needed)
+(In 99.99% of the cases this is completely auto adjusted by the Webble, but it is available to enforce if needed)

 ####pos